Kida Khodr Ramadan: Career

 The Turkish-German director Neco Çelik gave Ramadan his first break in 2003 after meeting him at a summer camp, giving him a role in Alltag (Everyday), a story about two youngsters who rob a bookies in Kreuzberg.

 His first project as solo director was "In Berlin wächst kein Orangenbaum" (In Berlin, No Orange Tree Grows), also as writer with Juri Sternburg, and producer, premiered at Filmfest München Pop-up 2020.

 Personal life

 Ramadan married Meryem in Turkey in 1996, and the couple have six children.
 He is the uncle of Omar Bugiel, a Lebanese international footballer.

 A competitive boules player, he resides in Berlin and is fluent in German, Arabic, Turkish, and Kurdish.
+Ramadan lives in Berlin.